JGcarv/ReactJourney/README.md

 ## Project 2 - Faketube

 Another unsatisfactory clone, this time it's youtube.
 I just wanted to do that because it's been a while since I don't play with React that I felt that I needed to relearn everything.
 Which was what I did with this project.

+## Resources

+#### The Road to learn React by Robin Wieruch
+A great book!
+It was my first contact with react and everything is explained carefully

+#### Modern React wih Redux - a course by Stephen Grider
+Great project oriented course.
+That's where I took most of the projects I made.
+Usually I code along with the videos and than try to redo the projects by myself.